Acoustic trauma: Causes

 Acoustic trauma is an injury to the inner ear that's often caused by exposure to a high-decibel noise.
-This injury can occur after exposure to a single, very loud noise or from exposure to noises at significant decibels over a longer period of time.
+This injury can occur after exposure to a single, loud noise or from exposure to noises at significant decibels over a longer period of time.
 Many cases have included a period of reduced hearing after exposure to loud sounds.
 Examples include after a concert or a visit to a discotheque or having worked with noisy equipment.
 This kind of hearing impairment is often temporary.
 After some recovery time, the acoustic trauma often will stop.